modus-continens/fse22-artifact/README.md

 The following command will have side effects, read [this](#side-effects) first.

-Assuming the [requirements](./REQUIREMENTS) are met and you're in the artifact repo's main directory, run the script with `./run.sh`.
+1. Assuming the [requirements](./REQUIREMENTS) are met and you're in the artifact repo's main directory, run the script with `./run.sh`.
 This will set up Docker in Docker and execute an interactive script.
+2. Select "Build images".
+3. Select all of the options.
+4. Enter the number of times you wish to repeat the run.
+`n = 1` would take roughly 1605s.
+`n = 10` would be a reasonable number, assuming you have a couple hours of compute time to spare.

+The raw data is stored in a `benchmarks/` directory, accessible after the container exits.

 ## Side Effects